In this post, I would like to share a walkthrough of the Health Machine from Hack the Box

 Let’s redirect the website to localhost which uses port 3000

-After a while, i do some research and found some good information here
+After a while, i do some research and found some valuable information here

 As a result, we can redirect the website to use SQL injection (union select method)